Fertility Over 40

 Other factors can also cause a decrease in the lifespan of your ovaries, making pregnancy after 40 difficult.
 Factors that speed up the aging of a woman's ovaries and eggs include:

-As you can see, pregnancy can be much more difficult to achieve as you approach 40.
-The pregnancies of women over 40 are considered high-risk pregnancies.
+Pregnancy in women over 40 is considered high-risk.
 After 40, you face a greater risk for complications in pregnancy such as:

 - Gestational diabetes